top of page

 And like every living organism,

-it needs hands, hearts, ideas and eyes.
+it needs hands, hearts, ideas, and eyes.

-Some find joy in the kitchen,
+Some discover joy in the kitchen,

 others in the garden,